wkyleg/brutalist-hacker-news/README.md

   is really much better than is given credit for, but one needs to think much more like a LISP programmer.

-- When one uses Vanilla JavaScript in this way, with which all functions are global and extend browser behavior, it feels a lot more like developing your application as a [DSL](https://paulgraham.com/progbot.html) from the bottom up."
+- When one uses Vanilla JavaScript in this way, with which all functions are global and extend browser behavior, it feels a lot more like developing your application as a [DSL](https://paulgraham.com/progbot.html) from the bottom up.
 It's messy but it's kind of fun to build with a browser the way it was originally indented, which is really more like Self, Smalltalk, or LISP, although this approach doesn't scale very well

 - I'm not opposed to forking this project and creating a more workable codebase that isn't one file, but I would like to do so [with care](https://www.wired.com/story/virtually-amish-hacking-innovation/).
 It's easy to add one tool such as a build system